ponzu-cms/ponzu/README.md

             struct type
 ```

-The command above will generate a file `content/review.go` with boilerplate
+The command above will generate the file `content/review.go` with boilerplate
 methods, as well as struct definition, and cooresponding field tags like:

 ```go